 “I might be late for class today.”
 “True.
 I will give you my notes afterwards.”

 In Canada, "Chesterfield" is not just a last name; it's also another word for a sofa or couch.
 So, if a Canadian invites you to have a seat on the chesterfield, they're simply asking you to sit on the couch.
 However, it’s mostly used by older people.

 A gong show is used to describe any event that has gotten out of control, which hopefully you don’t get to witness!

-One thing is for sure about Canadians; they are the friendliest and most polite people in the world!
-You will find it super easy to meet new people and make life-long friends there, no matter how strange their slang is!
+One thing is for sure about Canadians: they are the friendliest and most polite people in the world!
+You will find it super easy to meet new people and make lifelong friends there, no matter how strange their slang might be to you!

 1. What is something Canadians always say?